 Explore Tokyo, Japan

-Study Tours & Cultural Excursions
+Study Tours & Cultural Excursions in Tokyo

 Every CIEE semester program has frequent cultural excursions and a multi-day study tour uniquely designed to complement the program’s academics and enhance students’ cultural immersion.
 In Tokyo, past study tours and excursions have included:

 - Weekend trips to Hiroshima to visit the Hiroshima Peace Memorial Museum

 - Visits to the sacred Miyajima Island, a UNESCO World Heritage site home to the Itsukushima Shinto Shrine